Capital funding is often the hardest to raise.

 - It is expected that the fiscal agent is a 501(c) 3 in good standing.

 The Champlin Foundation’s competitive grant program in the area of public secondary education focuses exclusively on classroom innovation in RI public schools.
 Only one application per school per year will be accepted, and requests will be considered for amounts up to $100,000.
 Please note that any school with a prior grant that remains open is disqualified from applying until such time that the grant monies have been spent and the final Use of Funds Report has been submitted.
 The Champlin Foundation alternates between high schools and middle/junior high schools from year to year.
-In 2021, we will be accepting applications from high schools only.
-Please note that public schools can only apply for funding during Cycle Two which opens on June 1st.
+In 2025, we will be accepting applications from high schools only.
+Please note that public schools can only apply for funding during Cycle Two, which opens on June 1st.

-A contact person, phone number and email address must be clearly designated for application communications that may be needed throughout the school year and over the summer break.
+A contact person, phone number, and email address must be clearly designated for application communications that may be needed throughout the school year and over the summer break.
 All requests require a Permission to Proceed form, signed by the superintendent and principal, to be uploaded with your online application.
 For your convenience, a copy of this form can be found here.

 While site visits are often part of the review process, they are not an indicator that a grant request will be funded or denied.
 Not all applicants receive a site visit.
 If it is determined that a site visit is desirable, please note: